Saturday, October 30, 2010

 Then last year, the year after my trip, my maternal uncle -- Grandfather's youngest son that is -- sent me some photos of his son, my cousin Benjamin, taken on his own trip to Seoul.
 How American-born Ben's attitude differs from mine may be seen in the photos below.
 There were others, but I trust these two will suffice.

-*He was not the only Choy to be the first Korean to do something.
-Some years ago, we found out from a newspaper article that Grandfather's own father -- my maternal great-grandfather that is -- Choy Jung-Ik 최정익, onetime Kunsu 군수(magistrate, governor) of Jeonju, South Jeolla Province, was the very first Korean person known to have set foot on Australian soil.
+*He was not the only one in the family to be the first Korean to do something.
+Some years ago, we found out from a newspaper article that Grandfather's own father -- my maternal great-grandfather that is -- Choy Jung-Ik 최정익, alias John Choy, onetime kunsu 군수(county governor) in Jeonju, South Jeolla Province, was the very first Korean person known to have set foot on Australian soil.

 Number of worms saved: 14